 Immigration officials in the Iraqi Kurdistan Region (IKR) administered by the Kurdistan Regional Government (KRG) allows U.S. and several other nationalities’ citizens to enter Kurdistan Region of Iraq without a visa; and one is granted at the port of entry.
 Therefore, travelers travelling to the Kurdistan Region of Iraq via the following two entry points: Erbil International Airport (EIA) & Sulaymaniyah International Airport (ISU) do not need a visa and the passenger is never physically given one before departure.

-However, the airport-issued visa by KRG is not valid outside of the Kurdistan Region, and such travelers are not permitted to travel to the rest of Iraq.
+However, the airport-issued visa by KRG is not valid outside of the Kurdistan Region, and such travelers are not permitted to travel to the rest of Iraq (see map of Kurdistan Region of Iraq).
 This visa is valid only in the IKR for a period of 14 days.

 For the valid passport holders with either the passenger or a parent of the passenger’s country of birth being Iraq are exempt from the visa requirements.